A little about me and my knives

 Thank you for visiting my web page where you can see the knife designs I have as standard patterns or consult on changes to suit your own requirments.

-My knives at this stage are all by stock removal from carbon steels mostly using 1084,1095 and O1.
+My knives at this stage are all by stock removal from carbon steels mostly using 1084,1095 and O1 with some 15N20 and 1075.
 After I cut the blades from the bar stock they are profiled, ground and heat treated in my shed with equipment I have made to suit this purpose.
 The blades are hand sanded to a 600grit satin finish to reflect the hard work I expect these knives to be put to.
 They need the care that all carbon steel requires and will develope a nice patina over time.

 I use blackwood as a standard handle material with pricing revolving around that, with options for upgrades with contrasting wood, micarta, brass or buffalo horn bolsters.
 Handle material with some exotic woods, buffalo horn, or micarta being available.
 Sheath leather is 1/8 in cow hide dyed either dark brown or tan.